stephan-nylinder/module-organising-data-dm-practices/_episodes/101-introduction-to-data-organization.md

 ## Whom are we organizing the data for?
 We all recognize the benefits from keeping things in order, having an overview, and knowing where things are.
-Not having to search for things we need reduces stress.
+Not having to search for things we need reduce stress.
 But, we also have individual measures and standards for interpreting the quality of data organization.
 What makes sense to me may be illogical to you, and vice versa.

 The ultimate goal for research data is making it **FAIR** (**F**indable, **A**ccessible, **I**nteroperable, **R**eusable), thereby increasing its usefulness for the scientific community and society of today and tomorrow.
 Data can, should, and will, be important to more researchers than ourselves.
 It should be prepared and treated in such a way that it can be interpreted and used by others, as well as being adapted for indexing in a data repository.
 This may come in conflict with our everyday use of the data.
 The data and file structure we find most convenient for ourselves, here, today, may not be the most convenient structure for our future selves, other researchers in general, or from a long term storage perspective.

-We need to settle for a file structure and data organization process that works for us now and tomorow, while also being usable in the distant future.
+We need to settle for a file structure and data organization process that works for us now and tomorrow, while also being usable in the distant future.

 ## Reducing disorder
 The perfect file system does not exist.
 No matter the intention or effort, all file systems accumulate disorder over time.
-Good file system management is better focused on practices decreasing the level of disorder than eliminating it completely.
+Good file system management is better focused on practices decreasing the level of disorder rather than eliminating it completely.
 Lack of data management practises will more likely end up in a more chaotic state.
 <br>

 <br>

 ![High level of disorder][high-disorder]

 Managing a file system does not by necessity require a lot of time.
 By selecting an interval for file system maintenance we can optimize effort vs. gain.
 Regular scheduled maintenance over a project life span can achieve more and require less time in total, than a single effort when the project is in its end phase.